 Allow Yourself to Grieve

 It’s important to allow yourself to feel the emotions of your loss.
 It is a significant event to lose everything you’ve worked for, every possession that may have meaning to you.
 Don’t bottle up your emotions, thinking, “I should be grateful.
 I’m alive.
 What are a few things?”
 It does little good to belittle the loss that you feel.
 Acknowledge it, own the pain, and move toward healing.
-In the recent California fires, the home of “Peanuts” creator, Charles Schulz, burned to the ground.
+In one of the California fires, the home of “Peanuts” creator, Charles Schulz, burned to the ground.
 Jean Schulz, widow of Charles, shared that while the majority of “Peanuts” memorabilia is safely housed in a museum, she is devastated at the loss of the home she shared with Charles for 25 years as well as some irreplaceable keepsakes.
 The key is to give yourself permission to grieve.